 Macs: Versions of the operating system are identified by a name and number.
-For example, in October 2022, Apple released macOS Ventura 13.0.
+For example, in October 2024, Apple released macOS Sequoia 15.0.
 Like Microsoft, Apple provides security and feature updates throughout a product's lifecycle.
-The version preceding Ventura was Monterey.
-Its final update was macOS Monterey 12.6.1.
+As of this writing, the most up-to-date version of macOS is macOS Sequoia 15.5.
+The version preceding Sequoia was Sonoma.
+Its final update was macOS Sonoma 14.7.6.